NgoziAnwuri123-create/Data-Visualisation-of-Sales-Performance-Data/README.md

 Technologies Used
 - MySQL and Excel: ETL processes utilised, KPI Modelling in SQL was used to to calculate core metrics (e.g., annual revenue, profit margins, growth rates).
-- Power Bi: This was used for data analysis identifying trends, DAX modelling  and to create visualisation
+- Power Bi: This was used for data analysis, using DAX modelling, identifying trends and patterns and to create dynamic visualisations.

 Key Concepts Applied
 - ETL (Extract, Transform, Load): Automated workflows to streamline data preparation.
 - KPI Calculation: Derived metrics such as total sales, average profit, percentage change
-- DAX Modelling: Advanced formulas, date and time function
+- DAX Modelling: Advanced formulas, date and time functions.
 - Data Visualisation: Power BI dashboards to highlight critical insights for stakeholders.

 Outcome & Impact
-- Sales Performance:
+Sales Performance:
-Total annual sales targets (£15M) were exceeded from 2010–2017.
+- Total annual sales targets (£15M) were exceeded from 2010–2017.
-A 186% revenue surge from 2010–2011 indicated significant market break through Decline in annual revenue from 2013–2016 flagged potential market saturation or competitive pressures.
+- A 186% revenue surge from 2010–2011 indicated significant market break through.
+- Decline in annual revenue from 2013–2016 flagged potential market saturation or competitive pressures.

-- Profitability Trends:
+Profitability Trends:
-Profit targets (£1M) were unmet across the 2010–2017 period.
+- Profit targets (£1M) were unmet across the 2010–2017 period.
-Steady profit growth: 83% (2011–2012), 35% (2015–2016), and 4% (2016–2017), suggesting improved cost efficiency post-2015.
+- Steady profit growth: 83% (2011–2012), 35% (2015–2016), and 4% (2016–2017), suggesting improved cost efficiency post-2015.

-- Operational Insights:
+Operational Insights:
-Identified 2013–2016 revenue declines required deeper analysis of regional operational costs and supply chain inefficiencies.
+- Identified 2013–2016 revenue declines required deeper analysis of regional operational costs and supply chain inefficiencies.

 Recommendations
 - Revise Sales Targets & Benchmarks: Align sales targets with current market conditions and ensure they reflect growth ambitions